The Working Class Goes to Heaven

-The Working Class Goes to Heaven (Italian: La classe operaia va in paradiso), released in the US as Lulu the Tool, is a 1971 Italian satirical political drama film directed by Elio Petri.
+The Working Class Goes to Heaven (La classe operaia va in paradiso), released in the US as Lulu the Tool, is a 1971 Italian satirical political drama film directed by Elio Petri.
 It depicts a factory worker's realisation of his own condition as a simple tool in the process of production.
 The film was awarded the Grand Prix du Festival International du Film at the 25th Cannes Film Festival, sharing it with Francesco Rosi's The Mattei Affair.

 Plot

 Lulù Massa, 31 years old, has been working in the same factory for 15 years.
 Because the management uses his efficiency to justify their demands for higher output, he is disliked by his colleagues.
 Lulù cares neither for the unionists who demand higher pay rates and reduced working hours, nor the students outside the factory gates who appeal to the workers to rise up against the factory owners.
 From time to time, he visits his former colleague Militina who has been interred in a mental institution after collapsing under the working conditions.
 Militina fantasizes about militant actions and "breaking the wall".

 When Lulù loses a finger in a working accident, his attitude changes drastically.
-He joins a radical fraction among the workers who call for a strike, has an affair with a female co-worker and invites the students to move into his flat.
+He joins a radical faction among the workers who call a strike, has an affair with a female co-worker and invites the students to move into his flat.
 As a result, his lover Lidia leaves him together with her son.
 After the unionists have reached an agreement with the management, the employees return to work, except Lulù who has been fired for his agitational behaviour.
 Lulù goes to see the student protestors, who declare that he is of no use for them because he is an individual case.

 Lulù, now on the verge of madness, only vaguely realises that Lidia and her son have moved back in and that the unionists have convinced the management to rehire him.
 Back in the factory, working in an assembly line with other colleagues, he recounts a dream in which he broke a wall, finding himself and his co-workers emerge from a fog.